 Crowd Management Training.
 The National Fire Protection Association’s Life Safety Code sets forth training criteria for the people who help manage crowds during an event.
 Incidents at entertainment and sports venues have underscored the importance of being able to quickly move even frightened patrons to safety.
 If your event guests are sheep, then it is essential for guest services and security staff to become shepherds.
 In a high energy NFPA-compliant three-hour program that applies modern crowd management theory, Steve Adelman helps participants understand basic crowd psychology, appreciate the most reasonably foreseeable risks of their events, and turn their increased awareness of recent crowd situations into practical action that can save lives.

-Active Shooter Response Training.
+Emergency Response Training.
 It is not good enough to advise event guests that if they face an active shooter, they should calmly decide whether to run or hide or fight.
 Countless incidents show that most people have no idea what gunfire sounds like in a public space, and even if they do recognize the danger, they react neither quickly nor decisively.
-But event professionals can be trained to distinguish automatic weapon fire from a bass line; they can be taught the location of exit routes and shelter in place; they can be exposed to enough information to help break through the confirmation bias from which we all suffer.
-Steve Adelman will train your staff to recognize and respond to an active shooter in the only environment that makes sense — a venue where you hold your events.
+But event professionals can be trained to distinguish automatic weapon fire from more common show sounds like a bass line, a balloon pop, or pyro.
+They can be taught the location of exit routes and shelter in place, and how to convey information to help break through the confirmation bias from which we all suffer.
+These are skills that will help in any evacuation, from the scariest to the ordinary risks, like severe weather, that occur much more often.

 Deposition Workshops.
 Alas, even if you do all the right things, sometimes incidents happen, and then every deep pocket gets sued.
 When a corporate entity becomes a defendant, it speaks through the depositions of its owners, managers, operations staff, and boots on the ground.
 Despite the fact that a deposition is unlike any conversation you have had before, and the stakes in litigation are always high, some people still try to wing it.
 As someone who has taken and defended countless depositions, I assure you that this is a bad idea.
 Any reasonably experienced lawyer will do better in a deposition than even the most sophisticated lay person.
 To overcome this imbalance, I use Adelman’s Deposition Rules to help event professionals practice answering questions in an adversarial proceeding.
 Everyone survives.